twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap04%zh.rst

 ..
 [NāradaFn04-06]  (Ven.
 Nārada 04-06)  Dhammapada.
 The Commentary states that this term is applied to the thirty-seven Factors of Enlightenment (Bodhipakkhiyadhamma).
 They are:-

-                    I.The four Foundations of Mindfulness (Satipaññhàna) - namely: 1. contemplation of the body (kàyànupassanà), 2. contemplation of the feelings (vedanànupassanà), 3. contemplation of thoughts (cittànupassanà), and 4. contemplation of phenomena (dhammànupassanà).
+                    I.The four Foundations of Mindfulness (Satipaññhāna) - namely: 1. contemplation of the body (kāyānupassanā), 2. contemplation of the feelings (vedanānupassanā), 3. contemplation of thoughts (cittānupassanā), and 4. contemplation of phenomena (dhammānupassanā).

-                    II.The four Supreme Efforts (Sammappadàna) - namely: 1. the effort to prevent evil that has not arisen, 2. the effort to discard evil that has already arisen, 3. the effort to cultivate unarisen good, and 4. the effort to promote good that has already arisen.
+                    II.The four Supreme Efforts (Sammappadāna) - namely: 1. the effort to prevent evil that has not arisen, 2. the effort to discard evil that has already arisen, 3. the effort to cultivate unarisen good, and 4. the effort to promote good that has already arisen.

-                    III.The four Means of Accomplishment (iddhipàda) - namely: will (chanda), energy (viriya), thought (citta), and wisdom (vima§sà).
+                    III.The four Means of Accomplishment (iddhipāda) - namely: will (chanda), energy (viriya), thought (citta), and wisdom (vimaṃsā).

-                    IV.The five faculties (Indriya) - namely: confidence (saddhà), energy (viriya), mindfulness (sati), concentration (samàdhi), and wisdom (pa¤¤à).
+                    IV.The five faculties (Indriya) - namely: confidence (saddhā), energy (viriya), mindfulness (sati), concentration (samādhi), and wisdom (paññā).

                     V.The five Forces (Bala), having the same names as the Indriyas.

-                    VI.The seven Constituents of Enlightenment (Bojjhaïga) - namely: mindfulness (sati), investigation of the Truth (Dhammavicaya), energy (viriya), joy (pãti), serenity (passaddhi), concentration (samàdhi), and equanimity (upekkhà).
+                    VI.The seven Constituents of Enlightenment (Bojjhaṅga) - namely: mindfulness (sati), investigation of the Truth (Dhammavicaya), energy (viriya), joy (pīti), serenity (passaddhi), concentration (samādhi), and equanimity (upekkhā).

-                    VII.The Eightfold Path (Aññhaïgikamagga) - namely: right views (sammà diññhi), right thoughts (sammà saïkappa), right speech (sammà vàcà), right actions (sammà kammanta), right livelihood (sammà àjãva), right endeavour (sammà vàyàma), right mindfulness (sammà sati) and right concentration (sammà samàdhi).
+                    VII.The Eightfold Path (Aññhaṅgikamagga) - namely: right views (sammā diññhi), right thoughts (sammā saṅkappa), right speech (sammā vācā), right actions (sammā kammanta), right livelihood (sammā ājīva), right endeavour (sammā vāyāma), right mindfulness (sammā sati) and right concentration (sammā samādhi).

 ..
 [NāradaFn04-07]  (Ven.
-Nārada 04-07)  The term sekha, lit., one who is still under going training, is applied to a disciple who has attained the first stage of Sainthood (Sotàpatti = Stream-winner) until he attains the final Arahatta fruit stage.
-When he totally eradicates all fetters (sa§yojana) and attains the fruit stage of an Arahant, he is called an Asekha, as he has perfected his training.
+Nārada 04-07)  The term sekha, lit., one who is still under going training, is applied to a disciple who has attained the first stage of Sainthood (Sotāpatti = Stream-winner) until he attains the final Arahatta fruit stage.
+When he totally eradicates all fetters (saṃyojana) and attains the fruit stage of an Arahant, he is called an Asekha, as he has perfected his training.
 It is an asekha disciple who understands him self and the whole world as they really are.
 There is no graceful English equivalent for this difficult Pali term.
 "Adept" (= one who has attained) may be suggested as the closest rendering.

 ..
 [NāradaFn04-08]  (Ven.
 Nārada 04-08)  Owing to its fleeting nature.

 ..
 [NāradaFn04-09]  (Ven.
 Nārada 04-09)  Because there is nothing substantial in this body.

 ..
 [NāradaFn04-10]  (Ven.
 Nārada 04-10)  Namely life's sorrow, born of passions.
-An Arahant destroys all passions by his wisdom and attains Nibbàna where there is no death.
+An Arahant destroys all passions by his wisdom and attains Nibbāna where there is no death.

 ..
 [NāradaFn04-11]  (Ven.
 Nārada 04-11)  Antaka, lit., Ender, which means death.